miteshp2110/SkillSpace_AuthService/README.md

-# Skill Space - Authurization and Authentication Service in Spring Boot
+# Skill Space - Authorization and Authentication Service in Spring Boot